monzo/egress-operator/README.md

 # egress-operator
-An operator to produce egress gateway pods and control access to them with network policies.
+An operator to produce egress gateway pods and control access to them with network policies, and a coredns plugin to route egress traffic to these pods.

 The idea is that instead of authorizing egress traffic with protocol inspection, you instead create a internal clusterIP for every external service you use, lock